 Why the Procedure is Performed

-Artificial sphincter surgery is done to treat stress incontinence, a leakage of urine that occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.
+Man-made sphincter surgery is done to treat stress incontinence.
+Stress incontinence is a leakage of urine.
+This occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.

-The procedure is recommended for men who have urine leakage after prostate surgery when other medical or surgical treatments do not work.
+The procedure is recommended for men who have urine leakage.
+Leakage can occur after prostate surgery.
+The man-made sphincter is advised when other medical or surgical treatments do not work.

 Women who have urine leakage most often try other treatment options before having an artificial sphincter placed.

-Most of the time, your doctor will recommend drugs and bladder retraining before surgery.
+Most of the time, your health care provider will recommend drugs and bladder retraining before surgery.

 This procedure is most often safe.
-Ask your doctor about the possible complications.
+Ask your provider about the possible complications.

 Risks for this surgery may include:

 - Damage to the urethra, bladder, or vagina

 - Difficulty emptying your bladder, which may require a catheter